eendebakpt/oapackage/docs/oapackage-intro.rst

 ----------

 The Orthogonal Array package has several interfaces.
-First of all there are command line tools for manipulating arrays and generating.
+First of all there are command line tools for manipulating arrays and generating designs.
 All functions of the package can be used from either C++ or Python.

 For the generation of D-optimal designs also Matlab or R can be used, see